UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 - Amount of disk used (KB)

-You can retrieve current utilisation metrics for VMs in all UKCloud regions; you can retrieve historic metrics for VMs across all regions.
+You can retrieve current and historic utilisation metrics for VMs in all UKCloud regions.

 > [!NOTE]
 > You can also find utilisation metrics for a VM in VMware Cloud Director by selecting **Details** and expanding the *Monitoring Chart* section.